peterhinch/micropython-mqtt/README.md

 ### 2.3.3 Class Method

- 1. ``will`` Args topic (str), msg (str), retain, qos.
+``will`` Args topic (str), msg (str), retain, qos.
 Set the last will.
 Must be called before instantiating the ``MQTTlink``.
 Defaults: retain ``False``, qos 0.

 ### 2.3.4 Intercepting status values

 The ESP8266 can send numeric status values to the host.
 These are defined and documented in ``status_values.py``.
-The default handler specifies how a network connection is performed after a reset.
-Initially, if the ESP8266 fails to connect to the default LAN stored in its flash memory, it attempts to connect to the network specified in INIT.
-On ESP8266 reboots it avoids flash wear by avoiding the specified LAN.
-By default it waits 30 seconds and reboots again.
+The default handler specifies how a network connection is established after a reset.
+Initially, if the ESP8266 fails to connect to the default LAN stored in its flash memory, it attempts to connect to the network specified in ``INIT``.
+On ESP8266 reboots it avoids flash wear by avoiding the specified LAN; it waits 30 seconds and reboots again.

 The behaviour in response to status messages may be modified by replacing the default handler with a user supplied coroutine as described in 2.3.2 above;